What Is Firmographic Data?

 SOC 2 Type II certification

-Data sourcing transparency
+Data sourcing transparency and audit trails

-Suppression list management
+Suppression list management and opt-out processing

-Pricing and total cost
+Pricing and Total Cost

 Key considerations:

-Pricing model alignment with usage
+Pricing model alignment with your usage patterns

-Minimum seat requirements
+Minimum seat or contract requirements

-Credit consumption rates
+Credit consumption rates for your primary use cases

-Firmographic vs. technographic and intent data
+Firmographic vs. Technographic and Intent Data

 Data Type | What It Describes | Example Attributes | Primary Use |